The Office of Student Life:

 What Is the Difference Between a Club or Organization and an Interest Group?

 There is a distinct difference between clubs and interest groups.
 The College officially recognizes clubs; Interest Groups are groups formed on a temporary basis and are not officially recognized by the College.
 Further clarification can be found below for the differences between clubs versus interest groups:

-- Clubs can have an account through the Office of Student Life.
+- have an account through the Office of Student Life;

-- Clubs can use the College name to show its affiliation with the College.
+- use the College name to show its affiliation with the College;

-- Clubs can request funding from the Office of Student Life and the college for programs and club activities.
+- request funding from the Office of Student Life and the college for programs and club activities;

-- Clubs can reserve college facilities and utilize college resources for a variety of programming opportunities.
+- reserve college facilities and utilize college resources for a variety of programming opportunities; and,

-- Clubs are featured in various publications of the College (Student Handbook, website, newspaper, etc.).
+- be featured in various publications of the College (Student Handbook, social media, etc.).

-- Interest Groups cannot have a club account through the Office of Student Life.
+- cannot have a club account through the Office of Student Life;

-- Interest Groups cannot use the College name to show its affiliation with the College.
+- cannot use the College name to show its affiliation with the College;

 For Faculty, Administrators and Staff: Becoming a Club Advisor